 If you'd like to further discuss either of these options in more detail, or explore yet more possibilities for meeting your computational needs, you're invited to contact us at firstname.lastname@example.org.

 Getting Additional User Accounts

 Anytime thereafter, UCB researchers who want to request new user accounts on the cluster, to be associated with an existing project, can submit the Additional User Account Request/Modification Form.
 PIs can also use the Request Form to submit account requests for non-UCB users associated with their project.

 All user account requests require the approval of the PI for the relevant project on the cluster, and are added on a first come, first served basis.

 Note: each first-time user will also need to complete a User Access Agreement Form.
 (For convenience, this access agreement form is linked from the user account request form, above.)

 Accessing User Accounts

-Please see Logging into Savio for details regarding access to Savio's user accounts.
+Please see the Logging In page for details regarding access to BRC user accounts.
 For security reasons, all access is via One-Time Passwords (OTPs), to reduce the risk of a compromise from stolen user credentials.

 Closing User Accounts

 The PI for the project is ultimately responsible for notifying Berkeley Research Computing when user accounts should be closed, and to specify the disposition of a user's software, files and data.